Posts

 • Reviewing the system’s performance

 Based on the risk profile of the organisation, controls may be selected to manage identified risks.
-Within the Annex, the 114 listed controls are broken down into 14 key domains which are listed below:
+Within the Annex, the 93 listed controls are broken down into Organisational, People, Physical and Technological controls covering:

 Log collection and storage integrity is critical for both accurate real time threat detection and meeting compliance mandates (like PCI DSS, HIPAA, SOX, ISO27001, NIST, FISMA, NERC, etc), as well as current and evolving cyber industry standards for log storage and retention.
 Accurate forensic investigation cannot be done if critical event log data is missing or corrupt.